nuageux/Obsidian-CS-Notes/Other Subjects/ECON 109 - Game Theory/Course Content/Analysis of Simple Bargaining Games.md

 - The discount factor is the ratio derived from the values of x and y that we are indifferent between.
 	- $\delta=x/y$.
 Multiplying $y$ by $\delta$ will give you $x$ (showing how you are indifferent between the two values).
 		- So if you anticipate receiving $y$ in period $t+1$, it’s the same as receiving $\delta y$ in period $t$.
-	- Note that if there are more than 1 period of time separating the balues, $\delta$ is compounded exponentially.
+	- Note that if there are more than 1 period of time separating the values, $\delta$ is compounded exponentially.

 If we receive $x$ in each period (forever), our sum is,
 - with clever factoring, $v= \frac{x}{1-\delta}$.

 ## Finite-Period Alternating-Offer Bargaining Games
 This is where players play the ultimatum-offer game, back-to-back, where each offer is separated by one unit of time period.